Truetotosse/WebApiExample/README.md

 3. Set the project name to **WebApiClient** and click **Create**.

-4. In the **Solution Explorer**, add *Customer.cs* class to your solution and replace its contents with the code from [corresponding files under this folder](https://github.com/DevExpress/XPO/tree/master/Tutorials/ASP.NET/Blazor.ServerSide/CS/DataAccess).
+4. In the **Solution Explorer**, add *Customer.cs* class to your solution and replace its contents with the code from [corresponding file under this folder](https://github.com/Truetotosse/WebApiExample/tree/master/XpoWebApiClient/XpoWebApiClient).
 This code implements basic Customer persistent object.